g

 METHOD:

 Meanwhile in a sauce pan on medium high heat, add the oil.
 When hot, carefully add the mustard seeds.
 When the splattering stops, reduce the heat and add the curry leaves, green chilies and the asafetida.
-Add the turmeric and stir, let cook for a few minutes.
-Carefully, add the cooked dal along with any cooking water.
+Next, add the turmeric and stir, let cook for a few minutes.
+Then carefully add the cooked dal along with any cooking water.
 Stir well to combine.
 If the dal is a bit too thick, add a little water as needed.
 The consistency should not be too thick or too watery.
 Then, using the back of a large spoon or ladle, slightly mash the dal against the sides of the pot.
 This will give you a nice creamy consistency.

 VARIATIONS: